A/B Test

 What Is Retention?
 Customer retention refers to a company’s or product’s ability to retain customers over time.
 If a company or product has high...

-What Does Retention Rate Mean?
-In marketing and product management, retention rate refers to the percentage of customers who continue paying for a product...
+Why is the retention rate so important?
+It is used to determine the percentage of customers who continue paying for a product over time.

 A retrospective is a meeting held after a product ships to discuss what happened during the product development and release process, with the goal...